-Doing a few "practice runs" or "dress rehearsals" of the event before you go live will help ensure a seamless experience for all.
-Do a sound checks a few weeks prior to the event, the day before and the day of - just to make sure you the best possible equipment and to ensure you are located in a good audio zone of your home or office.
+Technology often creates unexpected situations, especially during live online events.
+It is always important to have great audio and a strong internet connection when leading an online meeting, workshop or event.
+You should feel more than comfortable participating in an online event from your own devices and platforms before expecting others in your community to do the same.
+Even better to have an extra laptop on hand in case something goes awry, especially if you are the primary person leading the meeting or event.
+Do sound checks a few weeks prior to the event, the day before and the day of, just to make sure you have the best possible equipment and to ensure you are located in a good audio zone of your home or office.
 Not sure if your audio sounds good?
 Have a colleague or someone not in your home "call-in" to the platform so they can hear you and give feedback on your sound.

-Tip #2: Be engaging
+Tip #3: Be engaging

-Tip #3: Determine your goals
+Tip #4: Determine your goals

-Tip #4: Have a back up plan
+Tip #5: Have a back-up plan

-Tip #5: Think about your audience
+Tip #6: Think about your audience

 Having an idea about the comfort level of your audience with various online platforms is a must before any online event.
 Bringing people together for a meeting using a new application?
-Well, you may spend 30 minutes just showing the participants the chatbox function.
-So, it is important to account for building the digital competency of your audience so they can engage.
+Well, you may spend 30 minutes just showing the participants the chat box function.
+So, it is important to account for building the digital competency of your audience so that they can engage.